Random walks generated by the Ewens distribution on the symmetric group: Representation theory techniques

 Next, we evaluate $\widehat{P_{\theta}}(\lambda).$ We already stated that $\widehat{P_{\theta}}(\lambda)$ is a constant multiple of the identity matrix.
 In order to identify the constant we first introduce Young-Jucys-Murphy elements.
 The detailed treatment of the subject can be found in \cite{C,OV}.
 For $i=2,...,n$, consider the following elements $R_i \in \mathbb{C}(S_n)$:

 These elements form a basis for Gelfand-Tsetlin subalgebra of $\mathbb{C}(S_n)$, which is generated by the centers of the symmetric groups $S_1,..,S_n.$ It is a maximal commutative subalgebra, and is the algebra of all operators diagonal in the Gelfand-Tsetlin basis.
 The diagonal entries of their irreducible representations are identified in \cite{Mu} to be the \textit{contents} of the standard Young tableaux.
 The content of a box in the Young diagram of $\lambda \vdash n$ is defined by its position in the diagram, it is the column number of the box minus the row number of it.
-In particular, the upper-left diagonal of $\lambda(R_i)$ is determined by the position of $i$ in the standard Young tableau which have entries in ``book order", i.e., $1$ through $\lambda_1$ in the first part, $\lambda+1$ through $\lambda_1+\lambda_2$ in the second part and so on.
-Denote the upper-left corner element of $\lambda(R_i)$ by $c^{\lambda}(i).$ So the $d_{\lambda} \times d_{\lambda}$ diagonal matrix $\lambda(R_i)$ is in the form
+In particular, the upper-left diagonal of $\lambda(R_i)$ is determined by the position of $i$ in the standard Young tableaux which have entries according to the lexicographic order, i.e., $1$ through $\lambda_1$ in the first part, $\lambda+1$ through $\lambda_1+\lambda_2$ in the second part and so on.
+Denote the upper-left corner element of $\lambda(R_i)$ by $c_{\lambda}(i).$ So the $d_{\lambda} \times d_{\lambda}$ diagonal matrix $\lambda(R_i)$ is in the form

-Although no $R_i$ for $i \in \{2,...,n\}$ is in the center of the group algebra, any symmetric polynomial with variables $R_2,...,R_n$ is in $\mathbf{Z}(\mathbb{C}(S_n))$ See \cite{G} for the details.
-We are particularly interested in the elementary symmetric functions of YJM elements, the reason is the following theorem by Diaconis and Green.\begin{theorem}\cite{DG} Let $R_i$ be defined by (\ref{YJM}).
+Although no $R_i$ for $i \in \{2,...,n\}$ is in the center of the group algebra, any symmetric polynomial with variables $R_2,...,R_n$ is in $\mathbf{Z}(\mathbb{C}(S_n)).$ See \cite{G} for the details.
+We are particularly interested in the elementary symmetric functions of YJM elements, the reason is the following theorem: \begin{theorem}\cite{DG} Let $R_i$ be defined as in (\ref{YJM}).
 The $k^{th}$ elementary symmetric function in $R_2,...,R_n$ is the sum over all permutations in conjugacy classes of $S_n$ with $n-k$ cycles in the group algebra. i.e.,

-\end{theorem} A useful corollary, which is related to the observations made on the representations of $R_i$, is as follows. \begin{corollary} Let $\lambda$ be an irreducible representation of $S_n.$ Then
+\end{theorem} A useful corollary, which is related to our observations on the representations of $R_i$, is as follows: \begin{corollary} Let $\lambda$ be an irreducible representation of $S_n.$ Then

 \end{corollary} \pf Since $e_k(R_2,...,R_n)$ is the sum of elements in the same conjugacy classes, it is in the center of the group algebra.
-Therefore, its representation is a constant multiple of the identity matrix by Schur's lemma as discussed above.
-So it suffices to consider the upper-left corner entries of each $\lambda(R_i)$ for $i \in \{2,...,n\}$, which are $c^{\lambda}(i)'$s. \bbox
+Therefore, its representation is a constant multiple of the identity matrix by Schur's lemma.
+So it suffices to consider the upper-left corner entries of each $\lambda(R_i)$ for $i \in \{2,...,n\}$, which are $c_{\lambda}(i)'$s. \bbox